eshwavin/SETabView/README.md

 }
 ```
-The child View Controllers need to conform to the `SETabItem` protocol
+The child ViewControllers need to conform to the `SETabItem` protocol

 ```
 class FirstViewController: UIViewController, SETabItem {